kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/01-server-side-testing/04-assertion-library.md

 ```

 ## Assertion Library
-An `Assertion` library can help us do this
+* An `Assertion` library can help us do this

-* An Assertion library is not magical, it just is a collection of functions that throw errors
+* An `Assertion` library is not magical
+* It just is a collection of functions that throw errors
-* It will enable us to clean up our test and add much more assertions with much less code
+* It will enable us to clean up our test
+* We can add much more **assertions** with much less code

 ### [expect js](https://github.com/mjackson/expect)
 * Popular assertion Library